Sarangesa motozi: Description

 The wingspan is 36–38 mm for males and 38–40 mm for females.
-The upper surface of the wings are variegated brown and grey.
+The upper surface of the wings is variegated brown and grey.

 Distribution

 This species is found from Cape Town and the eastern side of South Africa, to Zimbabwe, Botswana, Angola, and to Kenya and Ethiopia.

 Life cycle

 Larvae

 The larvae feed on Barleria, Justicia and Peristrophe species, including Peristrophe hensii.

 Adults

 Adults are on wing year-round, although they are scarcer in the dry season.